lazordiak/CommonTakehome/README.md

 ## Deploy on Vercel

 ^ This is also boilerplate.
 This is not deployed on Vercel, though I could deploy it!
 My personal site is deployed on Vercel, they're not bad!

+## Update 5/1/2024

+I continued working on this today and got a rudimentary smart contract up and running to update and fetch user details on the users page.
+The smart contract runs on HardHat's test network and requires some additional setup.
+In the interest of fairness (since this was due yesterday) I've pushed it to a separate branch and will leave it there if you want to see it!